Research Assistants

 B.Sc. İzmir Institute of Technology, Mechanical Engineering, 2020

-M.Sc. İzmir Institute of Technology, Mechanical Engineering (Ongoing)
+Ph.D. İzmir Institute of Technology, Mechanical Engineering, (Ongoing)

 Research Interests